clux/probes.hugo/content/post/2021-04-11-tempo-tracing.md

 }
 ```

-This will add our `foo` custom object to the span, but not the context, because that is merely a compile-time static object that's not very interesting to send and see in every trace.

-As nothing else lower down towards `main` has instrumentation, each reconcile creates its own root span, and gets its own unique id.
+In `kube_runtime` land, this will add our `foo` custom object to the span, but not the context, because that is merely a compile-time static object that's not very interesting to send and see in every trace.
+For controllers, nothing else up the stack towards `main` has instrumentation, each reconcile creates its own root span, and gets its own unique id.
 This instrumentation and this unique id is enough to get traces sent to `Tempo`, and we can verify this by checking the `tempo_receiver_accepted_spans` metric from the grafana agent.

-However, we don't have any way of finding these spans yet.
+In standard rust microservices you probably want to use the `actix-web-tracing` crate to pass on tracing headers automatically, but here we are actually creating the origin spans ourselves (reconcile happening is the [root event](LINKTODOC EXPLAINING HOW TO FIGURE OUT RECONCILE REASON)).

+This will be enough to **ship** traces, but not to **find** them.
 We need trace discoverability.

 ### Log Instrumentation.
 For us to actually discover traces, we want to put our trace ids in logs.
 We modify our instrumentation to tell it we are going to record an extra field.